hauensteina/deep-go/README.md

 # deep-go
 Various experiments with deep learning and Go.

-Start from 'Deep Learning and the Game of Go' by Max Pumperla and Kevin Ferguson.
+Starts from 'Deep Learning and the Game of Go' by Max Pumperla and Kevin Ferguson.